Leeds Conveyancing Solicitors

 - Land sales

-Our Conveyancing Solicitors act regularly for clients across Leeds including Collingham, Rigton, Harewood, Weetwood, Far Headingley, Hyde Park Corner, Woodhouse Cliff, Scarcroft, Shadwell, Scholes and Roundhay Park.
+Our Leeds Conveyancing Solicitors act regularly for clients across Leeds including Collingham, Rigton, Harewood, Weetwood, Far Headingley, Hyde Park Corner, Woodhouse Cliff, Scarcroft, Shadwell, Scholes, and Roundhay Park.

-As a recognised full service law firm, we can support your needs wherever you live in England, Wales & Northern Ireland.
+As a nationally recognised full-service law firm, we can support your needs wherever you live in England, Wales & Northern Ireland.

 Call today or complete the enquiry form and we will get back in touch with you quickly.
 We will always respond promptly, and we will be happy to help.

 To discuss your circumstances, contact us today by calling 0333 323 5292, or fill out the enquiry form on this page and we will be in touch.

 Our Conveyancing Promise

 No matter what the particular circumstances of your property transaction are, this is likely to be a significant milestone for you making a major impact on your life.

 We know it can be frustrating if you don’t know what’s happening, so we’ll make sure you get easy to understand updates and prompt replies to any questions you have and you’ll have direct contact with your solicitor at all times.

 At Lupton Fawcett, we have the knowledge and experience to deal with any unexpected issues which may arise.
 We know how hard it can be to find the right property, so once you have, we’ll do everything we can to get the paperwork through, secure full title, and protect all your legal rights in the optimal time frame.
 All the while, exceeding your expectations in terms of service.